Common surface features of Mars: Sand dunes

 Many locations on Mars have sand dunes.
 An erg (or sand sea), made up of aeolian dune fields referred to as the Circumpolar Dune Field surrounds most of the north polar cap.
 The dunes are covered by a seasonal carbon dioxide frost that forms in early autumn and remains until late spring.
 Many martian dunes strongly resemble terrestrial dunes but images acquired by the High-Resolution Imaging Science Experiment on the Mars Reconnaissance Orbiter have shown that Martian dunes in the north polar region are subject to modification via grainflow triggered by seasonal sublimation, a process not seen on Earth.
 Many dunes are black because they are derived from the dark volcanic rock basalt.
 Extraterrestrial sand seas such as those found on Mars are referred to as "undae" from the Latin for waves.

 Dark dunes (probably basalt) which form a dark spot in Noachis.
 Picture from Mars Global Surveyor.

 Wide view of dunes in Noachis, as seen by HiRISE.

 Close-up View of dunes in previous image, as seen by HiRISE.
 Note how sand barely covers some boulders.

-Proctor Crater Ripples and Dunes, as seen by HiRISE.

 Dunes among craters, as seen by HiRISE under HiWish program.
 Some of these are barchans.

 Dunes in two craters, as seen by HiRISE under the HiWish program.